Topics Map > Infrastructure > Backups > ADSM

 Checking on the Status of Your Backups

-The ACCC Status Web utility shows you when the last time you successfully backed up using the Network Backup Service and which allows you to sign up for daily automatic email messages to keep you up to date with this information.
+The Technology Solutions Status Web utility shows you when the last time you successfully backed up using the Network Backup Service and which allows you to sign up for daily automatic email messages to keep you up to date with this information.
 Type your email address in the box in the Watcher column to request the email message be sent to you.